ENG2304 – The Romantic Period

-ENG2304 is a seminar-based course, meaning that classes consist primarily of student-driven literary discussion.
-This means that while it’s fine to prefer listening to talking, you should be prepared to contribute to discussions throughout the term.
-The more of your week you spend exploring the set texts yourself (or in discussion with classmates), the more you will get out of seminars.
+ENG2304 is a seminar-based course, meaning that seminars consist primarily of student-driven literary discussion.
+This means that while it is fine to prefer listening over talking, you should be prepared to contribute to discussions throughout the semester.
+The more of your week you spend exploring the set texts yourself (or in discussion with your fellow students), the more learning outcome you will get from the seminars.

 Submit assignments in Inspera